joaomelo/blog/src/posts/2020-06-07-how-to-combine-firebase-authentication-and-firestore-to-save-user-data/2020-06-07-how-to-combine-firebase-authentication-and-firestore-to-save-user-data.md

 ---
-tags: ['firebase', 'firestore', 'authentication']
+tags: ['firebase', 'auth']
 title: How To Combine Firebase Authentication And Firestore To Save User Data
-abstract: ...
+abstract: A guide about using Firestore documents to extend the management of user profile data beyond the fixed set of properties offered by Firebase Authentication.
 ---

 [Firebase](https://firebase.google.com/) is a boost of agility to solo developers and small teams.
 One of its main conveniences is the authentication service.
 But after a few times building login UI with Firebase Authentication (Fireauth), I found myself repeating code to wrap or complement its features.
-One of such cases is the need to combine user data from Fireauth with another dataset.
+One of such cases is the need to combine user data from Fireauth with another database.

-Fireauth can hold some profile user data but they are limited to a [fixed set of basic properties](https://firebase.google.com/docs/auth/users#user_properties) if you want more you need another database solution.
-Firestore is a natural option since its part of the same suite and is by itself a great database solution.
+Fireauth can hold some profile user data, but they are limited to a ["fixed set of basic properties"](https://firebase.google.com/docs/auth/users#user_properties).
+If you want more, you need a database solution.
+Firestore is part of the same suite and is, by its own merits, an excellent product.

-But now we introduced the friction to handle two dataset in our app.
-Is important to develop a sensible approach ro read and write user data so we the rest of app can be blind to this complexity and only see a user with lots of information available to read and a simple write API.
+But now we introduced the friction to handle two datasets in our app.
+It is essential to encapsulate the approach to read and write user data in that scenario, so the rest of the app can be blind to this complexity and only see a user with lots of information available to read and simple to extend.
 Let's do it.

-## Just Fireauth
+## Storing Fireauth Fresh User Information

-We could imagine ourselves working on a `auth.js` module inside a bigger web app.
-Inside our module we need to export a interface, so the rest of the app can access the user information we fuse between Fireauth and Firestore.
+Picture ourselves working on an _auth.js_ module inside a bigger web app.
+In that module, we need to export an interface to the rest of the app, so it can access the user information we fuse between Fireauth and Firestore.

-We could start by exporting a simple object with status and user data.
-Like this.
+We could start by exporting a simple object that will work as a data store.

 ``` js
 // auth.js